Friday, May 5, 2017

-I was focused on running a great race that evening testing out the power of healing through the power of positive therapeutic touch, chiropractic care and my own regular meditation practice that used visualization of seeing everything healed and, as Jeffrey said, "factory new," plus using visualization before race day.
+I was focused on running a great race that evening testing out the power of healing through the power of positive therapeutic touch, chiropractic care and my own regular meditation practice that used visualization of seeing everything healed plus using visualization before race day.

 On the way home from our fabulous finish at the 50, Tom and I talked about Bermuda.
 I hadn't traveled in 8 years.
 I hadn't gone a distance longer than a 10K.
 Anthony said that if I could get up to the Half Marathon distance, that would be a better race for me since the 10K was a very challenging course with all the hills.

-With Jeffrey and Ryan's support reigniting my belief in my body's tremendous capacity to heal and the progress I was making working with them, I decided to go for it!
+With Ryan's support reigniting my belief in my body's tremendous capacity to heal and the progress I was making working with them, I decided to go for it!